A Complete Review of ecoFINISH for Swimming Pools

 For a small to medium inground pool, you can expect to pay about $10,000 to $13,000 or more, which is around the same cost as resurfacing your pool with plaster.
 The price can double for large inground pools, but the price that you are quoted can also depend on the area in which you live and the contractor that you work with.

-At River Pools, we manufacture and install world-class fiberglass swimming pools for customers across North America.
+At River Pools, we specialize in fiberglass swimming pools for customers across North America.
 We create our pools with a durable, high-quality gelcoat surface that can last several decades or even the entire lifespan of the pool, but we still frequently get asked what will happen if and when the pool needs to be refinished.
 In these cases, we would recommend a coating like ecoFINISH.

 We hope that this article has helped you learn a little bit more about your inground pool surface options.
 If you have any questions, feel free to leave them in the comments below and we will get back to you with an answer as soon as possible.